Erwin Rommel: World War I

-During World War I, Rommel fought in France as well as in the Romanian (notably at the Second Battle of the Jiu Valley) and Italian campaigns.
+During World War I, Rommel fought in France as well as in the Romanian campaign, notably at the Second Battle of the Jiu Valley, and the Italian campaigns.
 He successfully employed the tactics of penetrating enemy lines with heavy covering fire coupled with rapid advances, as well as moving forward rapidly to a flanking position to arrive at the rear of hostile positions, to achieve tactical surprise.
 His first combat experience was on 22 August 1914 as a platoon commander near Verdun, when – catching a French garrison unprepared – Rommel and three men opened fire on them without ordering the rest of his platoon forward.
-The armies continued to skirmish in open engagements throughout September, as the static trench warfare typical of the First World War was still in the future.
+The armies continued to skirmish in open engagements throughout September, as the static trench warfare typical of the war was still in the future.
 For his actions in September 1914 and January 1915, Rommel was awarded the Iron Cross, Second Class.
 Rommel was promoted to Oberleutnant (first lieutenant) and transferred to the newly created Royal Wurttemberg Mountain Battalion of the Alpenkorps in September 1915, as a company commander.
 In November 1916 in Danzig, Rommel and Lucia married.

-In August 1917, his unit was involved in the battle for Coșna Hill, a heavily fortified objective on the border between Hungary and Romania, which they took after two weeks of difficult uphill fighting.
+In August 1917, his unit was involved in the battle for Coșna Hill, a heavily fortified objective on the border between Hungary and Romania, which they took after weeks of difficult uphill fighting.
 The Mountain Battalion was next assigned to the Isonzo front, in a mountainous area in Italy.
 The offensive, known as the Battle of Caporetto, began on 24 October 1917.
 Rommel's battalion, consisting of three rifle companies and a machine gun unit, was part of an attempt to take enemy positions on three mountains: Kolovrat, Matajur, and Stol.
-In two and a half days, from 25 to 27 October, Rommel and his 150 men captured 81 guns and 9,000 men (including 150 officers), at a loss of six dead and 30 wounded.
-Rommel achieved this remarkable success by taking advantage of the terrain to outflank the Italian forces, attacking from unexpected directions or behind enemy lines, and taking the initiative to attack when he had orders to the contrary.
-In one instance, the Italian forces, taken by surprise and believing that their lines had collapsed, surrendered after a brief firefight.
-In this battle, Rommel helped pioneer infiltration tactics, a new form of manoeuvre warfare just being adopted by German armies, and later by foreign armies, and later described by some as Blitzkrieg without tanks.
+From 25 to 27 October, Rommel and his 150 men captured 81 guns and 9,000 men, at a loss of six dead and 30 wounded.
+Rommel achieved this by taking advantage of the terrain to outflank the Italian forces, attacking from unexpected directions or behind enemy lines, and taking the initiative to attack when he had orders to the contrary.
+In one instance, the Italian forces, taken by surprise and believing their lines had collapsed, surrendered after a brief firefight.
+In this battle, Rommel helped pioneer infiltration tactics, a new form of manoeuvre warfare being adopted by German armies, and later by foreign armies, and later described by some as Blitzkrieg without tanks.
 However, he played no role in the early adoption of Blitzkrieg in World War II.